permitio/permit-prisma/README.md

 ## Using the Prisma Permit Extension

 Once configured, the extension adds **methods** to your Prisma client to perform permission checks and management.
-It also can intercept queries if you enabled auto-sync or filtering.
+It can also intercept queries if you have enabled auto-sync or filtering.
 Below are the key usage patterns:

 ---